Solomansjib/Solomansjib/README.md

-- 👋 Hi, I’m @Solomansjib
+- 👋 Hi there, I’m Soloman
-- 👀 I’m interested in ... coding!
+- 👀 I’m currently working on improving my skills in coding!
-- 🌱 I’m currently learning ... coding!!
-- 💞️ I’m looking to collaborate on ... coding...?
+- 🌱 I want to master Tableau!
-- 📫 How to reach me ... m
+- 📫 How to reach me <a href="https://www.linkedin.com/in/soloman-a/ ">via my Linkedin</a>

 <!---
 Solomansjib/Solomansjib is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.